Ride Leader Procedures

-- Ride leaders will have been on a number of club rides so will have experience of riding in a group.
+Ride Leaders will have been on a number of club rides or will have come from a club where they have regularly led rides, so will have experience of riding in a group.
 They are therefore likely to be able to help resolve any problems or incidents.

-Any club member who regularly attends club rides can become a ride leader for Cycle Seahaven.
-In addition they must meet the following criteria:
+Any club member who regularly attends club rides can become a Ride Leader for Cycle Seahaven.
+In order to become a Ride Leader, they must meet the following criteria:

-- Potential ride leaders must lead at least two different rides, ideally made up of different size groups and, where possible, with different assessors.
-For example, one pub ride and one cross-country route; road riders could lead different ability groups (novice and intermediate).
-The minimum number of riders on an assessed ride must be four.
+Potential Ride Leaders must lead at least two different rides, ideally made up of different size groups and, where possible, with different observers.
+The minimum number of riders on an observed ride must be four.

-- One of these rides must involve route planning and appropriate CSH grading (based on speed, terrain and weather conditions).
-This route must then be led by the potential candidate.
+One of these rides must involve route planning and appropriate CSH grading (based on speed, terrain and weather conditions).
+This route must then be led by the potential Ride Leader.

-- During an assessed ride the potential candidate must demonstrate the following:
+During an observed ride the potential Ride Leader must demonstrate the following: